Learning Reserve Prices in Second-Price Auctions: Introduction

-{\bf Data Compression.} If we care about the {\em space complexity} of the learning algorithms, the improvement on the {\arm} auction against {\optm} is even larger.
+{\bf Data Compression.} If we care about the {\em space complexity} of the learning algorithms, the improvement on {\arm} against {\optm} is even more significant.
 To learn {\optm}, we need $\tO(n^2) \cdot \mathsf{poly}(1 / \eps)$ space both to implement the algorithm and to store the output auction.
 (Note that each sample is an $n$-dimensional value vector.)
-Namely, we cannot predict the bids coming in the future, and must record all details of the learned ``virtual value functions''.
-But for the {\arm} auction, in that only the highest and second-highest bids are involved, we just need $\mathsf{poly}(1 / \eps)$ space to implement the algorithm and $\cO(1)$ space to store the learned reserve price.
-This property is rather important to large markets, where historical data cannot be stored entirely in the memory and we wish to handle it in very few passes (in the sense of streaming algorithms).
+Namely, we cannot predict the future bids and must record all details of the learned ``virtual value functions''.
+However, for {\arm}, since only the highest and second-highest bids are involved, we only need $\mathsf{poly}(1 / \eps)$ space to implement the algorithm and $\cO(1)$ space to store the learned reserve price.
+This property is crucial to large markets, where historical data cannot be stored entirely in the memory, and we wish to handle it in very few passes (in the sense of streaming algorithms).